 On the morning of March 22, 1969, I was abducted at dagger-point from Dhaka by a dozen or so rowdy activists of the Bangladesh independence movement.
 My kidnappers called me a “Punjabi agent” and tormented me for my “filthy writings” against the Bangladeshi “national liberation.”
 They eventually let me go with the warning that if I dared to write “one more word” against their movement, my corpse would be “floating in the Burigunga,” the river snuggling Dhaka’s southern border.

 Bangladeshis are a hybrid racial strain, belonging to Indo-Aryan, Dravidian, Tibeto-Burman, Australoid other racial stocks.
 In 2014 I ran into two German researchers in Dhaka who were investigating the genetic components of Bengalee ethnicity in Bangladesh and the Indian state of West Bengal, also inhabited by Bengalees.
 Ninety-eight percent of Bangladeshis are ethnic Bengalees.
 Fritz von Meyer, from Lower Saxony, told me that the “very rich racial mixture” in their genome had made Bengalees more inquisitive and innovative than people with less variegated racial and ethnic genealogies.
-I realized that military-political suppression by the Punjabi-led West Pakistani elites had
+I realized that prolonged military-political suppression by the Punjabi-led West Pakistani elites had, partly, kept that ingenuity and creativity from flowering among Bengalees in East Pakistan.

 Today I see the same deplorable drama playing out in what is left of Pakistan.
 I didn’t research the genetic or societal characteristics of Pakistan’s diverse ethnic communities, but Punjabis are known for their talent and enterprise, Pashtun for their indomitable courage and perseverance, Baloch for their vigorous spirit de corps and artistic aptitudes, and so on.
 If harnessed, these gifts of character and abilities could catapult Pakistan into high levels of progress and prosperity.

-Yet Pakistan is on the verge of an economic meltdown.
+Yet Pakistan is facing the deepest crisis in its history.
 In April a Pakistani economist warned that his country had “reached the point of collapse.”
 Kaiser Bengali said, “The alarm bells are ringing.
 We have no choice but to beg.
-I fear starvation, poverty
+I fear starvation, poverty and unemployment.”

-Pakistan’s growth rate has dropped to a nine-year low, to 4 percent; 35 percent of its population languishes below the poverty line.
-Yet curbs imposed by the IMF, which gave Pakistan $6 billion in loans to help stabilize the economy, bars the government from pursuing public sector program that could alleviate the hardships of the poor.
+Pakistan’s growth rate has plummeted to a nine-year low, to 4 percent; 35 percent of its population languishes below the poverty line.
+Yet curbs imposed by the IMF bars the government from launching public sector programs that could have alleviated the hardships of the poor.
+The IMF has given Pakistan $6 billion in loans to help stabilize the economy, imposing constraints on the government’s economic and financial policies.
 Meanwhile, prices of sugar, flour, electricity and most other essential commodities and services are rising unremittingly.
 On top of it, the Pakistani government has had to announce a sharp tax hike, also under IMF pressure, which, when presented before the parliament, drew angry shouts and howls.
-The country’s productivity, reflected in its export earnings, has plummeted significantly.
+The country’s productivity, reflected in its export earnings, has dropped significantly.
 It’s telling to recall that as late as in 1992 Pakistan’s per capita real GDP, adjusted for purchasing power of the currency, was 65 percent higher than India’s.
 Today it’s 28% lower than that of its larger neighbor.

 The military, in collaboration with the aristocracy and bureaucracy, has continually interrupted in the democratic process throughout Pakistan’s history.
 Imran Khan is Pakistan’s 19th elected prime minister.
 Thanks to military-bureaucratic interventions none of the 18 before him completed his or her five-year term in office.
-Khan is trying to complete his by accepting the military tutelage – practically ceding foreign relations to the generals and clearing his key domestic programs with them.
-That’s not a recipe for economic recovery or grown, let alone promoting freedom and democracy in Pakistan.
+Khan is trying to do so by accepting the military tutelage – practically ceding foreign relations to the generals and clearing his key domestic programs with them.
+That’s not a recipe for economic recovery or growth, let alone promoting freedom and democracy in Pakistan.

 - Mustafa Malik is an international affairs commentator in Washington.
-He hosts this blog site.
+He hosts this blog.